 The Seaweed Carrier, developed by Seaweed Solutions, uses specially designed sheet structures to cultivate seaweed in exposed waters.
 This opens up for large-scale production using mechanical harvesting solutions.

 By 2050, an additional 2 billion people will need to be fed.
 Today, 98 per cent of the world’s food energy comes from agriculture on land.
 Moreover, agriculture accounts for 10 to 12 per cent of global greenhouse gas emissions – emitting more than all cars, trucks, trains and airplanes combined.

 Oceans, meanwhile, cover more than 70 per cent of the Earth’s surface.
 They are filled with nutrient-dense plants, including seaweed, which may be one of the largest unexploited resources on the planet.

 Cultivation of seaweed mainly takes place in Asia using manual labour.
 The cultivation ropes are, however, poorly suited for strong currents and harvesting is done from small boats.

-The Seaweed Carrier from Seaweed Energy Solutions (SES) is an internationally patented solution for cultivating kelp on a specially designed sheet-like structure.
+The Seaweed Carrier from Seaweed Solutions (SES) is an internationally patented solution for cultivating kelp on a specially designed sheet-like structure.
 It basically copies a very large seaweed plant, moving freely back and forth through the sea allowing for seaweed cultivation in deeper and more exposed waters.